Research

 Group members

-Tumor immune microenvironment and circulating biomarkers of inflammation for prognostic stratification and treatment outcome prediction of thoracic cancers circulating
+Tumor immune microenvironment and circulating biomarkers for prognostic stratification and treatment outcome prediction of lung cancer

 Overview of the research line/lines:

-This research line is focused on on pleural mesothelioma and lung cancer, with the aim of exploring tumor immune microenvironment and checkpoint expression as well as inflammatory circulating biomarkers, their prognostic role and modulation by systemic treatments and correlation with molecular pathways involved in cancer progression.
+In this context, the Clinical Oncology Section of DiSCOG has coordinated and conducted several translational research projects with the aim of exploring tumor immune microenvironment and checkpoint expression as well as inflammatory circulating biomarkers and circulating free DNA, their prognostic role and modulation by systemic treatments and correlation with molecular pathways involved in cancer progression.

 5 Publications